cellistigs/carcealab_videoconfig/README.md

 In script mode, we will use the shell to call python scripts.
 We will assume that you have a video accessible at location "videopath", and a config file accessible at location "configpath"- the style of this path will vary depending on your operating system, but be sure to use absolute paths ("/Users/home/..." as opposed to "~/").
 Once you have a video and config you want to work with and you know where they are located, move into the scripts directory:

 `cd path-to-your-directory/carcealab_videoconfig/scripts`

+Make sure to activate the conda environment if you are coming back to this step from other work:

+`conda activate carcealab_videoconfig`

 ### Check an existing config and video pair
 If you are fairly confident about a config and video pair and just want to check the results, run the following command: